-Keep in mind, if one of the issues you struggle about with him has to do with him breaking the law (sexual harassment, stealing, securities fraud), she has to act.
-Even if she told you at the beginning she wouldn't, the nature of your complaints can cause her to need to intervene.
+Keep in mind, if one of the issues you struggle about with them has to do with him breaking the law (sexual harassment, stealing, securities fraud), the HR person has to act.
+Even if they told you at the beginning they wouldn't, the nature of your complaints can cause them to need to intervene.

-If your complaint is that your coworker is always late and never getting punished, just what do you want her to do about it?
-Do you want her to speak with your manager?
+If your complaint is that your coworker is always late and never getting punished, just what do you want the HR person to do about it?
+Do you want them to speak to your manager?
 Speak with your coworker?
 Just listen to your venting?
 Decide what outcome you want before you go in.

 Frankly, it's not your problem that your coworker is coming in late unless it impacts your workload.
 She may remind you of that.
 If you complain too much about things that are not your problem, you may motivate your HR manager to go to your boss to let your boss know that you're a problem employee.

 Your HR manager will keep your salary from your coworkers (unless you work in an office where salaries are public), should keep your medical problems confidential, and should do their best to keep delicate situations as close as possible—with only those who need to know—knowing.